Fare: Chowder House Style Seafood

 During the warmer months there is outside, al fresco sidewalk dining on picnic tables and benches.

-The Bonney Read is open six days/week, from Tuesday to Sunday
+The Bonney Read is open Five days/week, from Wednesday to Sunday.